jruokola/llm-granite-ft/README.md

 1. **CodeLlama for Chess**: Fine-tunes a CodeLlama LLM (e.g., `codellama/CodeLlama-7b-hf`) on a chess dataset (`strategic_game_chess.jsonl`) using PyTorch Distributed Data Parallel (DDP) or Fully Sharded Data Parallel (FSDP).

-2. **Granite-3.3B-Instruct for Function Calling**: Fine-tunes an IBM Granite model (e.g., `ibm-granite/granite-3.3-2b-instruct`) on the `glaiveai/glaive-function-calling-v2` dataset, also using PyTorch DDP/FSDP.
+2. **Granite-3.3B-Instruct for Function Calling**: Fine-tunes an IBM Granite model (e.g., `ibm-granite/granite-3.3-2b-instruct`) using a synthetically generated dataset for function calling, orchestrated with PyTorch DDP/FSDP.
+For demonstration and testing purposes, external datasets like `glaiveai/glaive-function-calling-v2` or `NousResearch/hermes-function-calling-v1` are not currently used due to previous processing challenges.

 Both fine-tuning processes are orchestrated using Slurm for distributed training on a Nebius Kubernetes cluster.